PhamJimmy/restaurant-reservation-system/README.md

 <!-- PAGE EXAMPLES -->
 ## Pages

-Dashboard
+### Dashboard
+The main page showing the day's reservations and all the table statuses.
 <img src="demo-screenshot.png">

-Search
+### Search
+Entering in a phone number will search the database for any matches regardless of reservation status.
 <img src="demo-search-screenshot.png">

-New Reservation
+### New Reservation
+The form to create a new reservation which will be assigned a new reservation_id.
 <img src="demo-reservation-screenshot.png">

-New Table
+### New Table
+The form to create a new table which will be assigned a new table_id.
 <img src="demo-table-screenshot.png">

 <p align="right">(<a href="#top">back to top</a>)</p>